andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 Of course, the library can be run only into the patched QEMU.
 This is not the only possible solution but I opted for this to simplify the things.

-Obviously, it won't work with static binaries, but patching the static routines in the binary with these syscall invocations it's easy and I'll release an automated script using lief [14] one day.
+It won't work with static binaries, but patching the static routines in the binary with these syscall invocations it's easy and I'll release an automated script using lief [14] one day.

 Regarding the error reports, they will not be so meaningful for debugging purposes.
-The ASan DSO use under the hood will collect stack traces from QEMU and not from the and so the error report will be something similar to the following screenshot (an OOB negative read):
+The ASan DSO, under the hood, collects stack traces from QEMU and not from the target and so an error report will be something similar to the following screenshot (an OOB negative read):

 <img src="/assets/qasan_img2.png" alt="BBs" style="max-width: 100%; height: auto;">

 I suggest using the `malloc_context_size=0` ASAN_OPTION to avoid to collect these useless stack traces and speedup a bit QASan.

 These can be solved with a bit of patching of the ASan codebase but I choose to use the precompiled ASAN DSO for compatibility and avoid to force the user to recompile a custom compiler-rt (I care about usability).
-The build process will simply take an ASAN DSO, patch the ELF to avoid to hook routines in QEMU cause we don't want to use the ASAn allocator in QEMU but only in the target, otherwise we will have a useless slowdown.
+The build process will simply take an ASAN DSO, patch the ELF to avoid hook routines in QEMU cause we don't want to use the ASAn allocator in QEMU but only in the target, otherwise we will have a useless slowdown.

-QASan seems pretty stable, it can run without problems binaries such as gcc, clang, vim, nodejs.
+QASan seems pretty stable, it can run without problems binaries such as GCC, clang, vim, nodejs.
 To be fair, I have to say that it fails to execute python cause detects a UAF at startup (who knows, maybe python is really bugged).

 Just for fun, I recompiled QASan using clang running under QASan.
 It worked.